 One of the main themes in Nathan Barley is how people are co-opted by the stupid culture in the show.
 Ashcroft finds himself drawn consistently back to the world he despises, and his sister Claire takes money, equipment and jobs from Nathan, despite wanting to make serious films.
 Nathan Barley was in large part Brooker venting his frustration at the industry he worked in, and his frustration at himself for working in that industry.

 The other writer is Chris Morris, of Brass Eye, The Day Today and Four Lions fame, and one of the best satirists the UK has produced.
 The thing about satire is that it can often be misconstrued.
 Watch one of Al Murray The Pub Landlord’s shows to see an audience of people failing to grasp irony.
-There’s a scene in Nathan Barley where a TV commissioner – rumoured to be based on an exec at Channel 4, the channel Morris made most of his programmes for – talks in pretentious language about Nathan’s video pranks on a colleague.
+There’s a scene in Nathan Barley where a TV commissioner – rumoured to be based on an exec at Channel 4, the channel Morris made some of his programmes for – talks in pretentious language about Nathan’s video pranks on a colleague.
 ‘It’s Swift as Jackass,’ he says.
 ‘Or…even faster,’ Nathan replies.
 You can imagine Morris himself attending such meetings, being told of the genius of his work by people whose opinion he doesn’t value.

 The difference between Morris and Brooker is that Morris has purposefully avoided the media glare and celebrity, granting very few interviews and staying away from most mainstream television.
 I suspect it’s a deliberate attempt to avoid the trappings of such fame; of becoming a part of the things he satirises.
 Brooker on the other hand couldn’t resist the temptation of mainstream shows like You Have Been Watching and has made numerous appearances on popular television panel shows.
 Rather than avoid publicity and the mainstream like Morris, Brooker takes part in it and then vents his feelings via his writing – 15 Million Merits, for instance.
 Both he and Morris are concerned with the ability of the idiotic part of our culture to co-opt the intelligent parts, even the parts that are explicitly criticising the stupid bits.
 Nathan Barley is the most complete expression of this idea.